djturizo/ybus-inv-check/README.md

     flag = check_inv(mpc, tol);

-This function attempts to apply Theorem 1 of the paper to certify the invertibility of the admittance matrix of a power system with `N` nodes and `L` lines. `mpc` is a struct with all the power system information, in [MATPOWER](https://github.com/MATPOWER/matpower) format. `tol` is a tolerance used for numerical comparations (mostly to determine wheter or not a given value is zero). `check_inv` returns an integer `flag`, which takes one of the following values:
+This function attempts to apply Theorem 1 of the paper to certify the invertibility of the admittance matrix of a power system with `N` nodes and `L0` lines, `Lr` of which are purely reatice. `mpc` is a struct with all the power system information, in [MATPOWER](https://github.com/MATPOWER/matpower) format. `tol` is a tolerance used for numerical comparations (mostly to determine wheter a given values is zero or not). `check_inv` returns an integer `flag`, which takes one of the following values:

 * SUCCESS VALUES:
   * `1`: According to Theorem 1 the admittance matrix is invertible.
+  * `2`: According to Theorem 1 the admittance matrix is singular.
 * CORNER-CASE VALUES:
   * `0`: There are no shunts, so according to Theorem 1 the rank of the admittance matrix equals the rank of the generalized incidence matrix.
 The matrix may be singular.
 * FAILURE VALUES: